-That the Local Board violated the Open Meetings Act during the vote on one piece of the large Redistricting Plan puzzle does not necessarily mean the Appellant is entitled to judgment in his favor as to the entire Plan.
+The Appellants are not entitled to summary decision on this issue.
+Although a violation of the Open Meetings Act was established through an admission by the Local Board and a finding by the Open Meetings Compliance Board (Board's Motion, Ex.
+25), the Appellants failed to show how those facts entitle them to judgment as a matter of law.
 The evidence reveals the Local Board returned to the public meeting after an approximately four-minute recess and reconsidered its vote, with one Board member changing her vote and stating her reasons for doing so on the record.
 There are many arguments that might be made and evidence that might be produced at hearing regarding the effect or import of that vote.
 The inferences to be drawn from the facts are disputed and thus, their legal significance is not a matter of law for summary determination.
 Beatty, 330 Md. at 737-38, and Fenwick Motor Co., 258 Md. at 139.
-Accordingly, both Motions for Summary Decision on the issue of the impact of the Open Meetings Act on the Redistricting Plan will be denied.5